RotorHazard/RotorHazard/doc/Software Setup.md

    echo "Successfully synced RTC to local time"
 ```

-disbale to the usage of the fake-hwclock by executing
+disable to the usage of the fake-hwclock by executing
 ```
 sudo update-rc.d fake-hwclock disable
 ```